Culture of Domesticity: Virtues

 According to Welter, an ideal True Woman was "frail", too mentally and physically weak to leave her home.
-The care of her home supposedly made her feminine, and she depended on men to protect her within the shelter of it.
+The care of her home made her feminine, and she depended on men to protect her within the shelter of it.
 Wilma Mankiller agrees, claiming that a "True Woman" was expected to be delicate, soft, and weak.
-She should not engage in strenuous physical activity that would damage her “much more delicate nervous system."
+She was not to engage in strenuous physical activity that would damage her “much more delicate nervous system."

 Frances B. Cogan, however, described an overlapping but competing ideology that she called the ideal of "Real Womanhood," in which women were encouraged to be physically fit and active, involved in their communities, well educated, and artistically accomplished, although usually within the broader idea that women were best suited to the domestic sphere.
 The conflation of "Domesticity" and "True Womanhood" can be misleading in that dedication to the domestic sphere did not necessarily imply purity, submission, or weakness.

 The characteristics of "True Womanhood" were described in sermons, books, and religious texts as well as women's magazines.
 Prescriptive literature advised women on how to transform their homes into domestic sanctuaries for their husbands and children.
 Fashion was also stressed because a woman had to stay up to date in order to please her husband.
 Instructions for seamstresses were often included in magazines.
 Magazines which promoted the values of the "Cult of Domesticity" fared better financially than those competing magazines which offered a more progressive view in terms of women's roles.
 In the United States, Peterson's Magazine and Godey's Lady's Book were the most widely circulated women's magazines and were popular among both women and men.
 With a circulation of 150,000 by 1860, Godey's reflected and supported some of the ideals of the "Cult of True Womanhood."
 The magazine's paintings and pictures illustrated the four virtues, often showing women with children or behind husbands.
 It also equated womanhood with motherhood and being a wife, declaring that the "perfection of womanhood (...) is the wife and mother".
 The magazine presented motherhood as a woman's natural and most satisfying role and encouraged women to find their fulfillment and their contributions to society mainly within the home.
 At the same time, the long-time editor of Godey's, Sarah Josepha Hale, encouraged women to improve themselves intellectually, to write, and to take action that would improve the moral character of their communities and their nation.
 Hale promoted Vassar College, advocated for female physicians, and published many of the most important female writers of the 19th century.
 Frances B. Cogan argued that Godey's supported "Real Womanhood" more than "True Womanhood."
 Reflecting the ideals of both "True Womanhood" and "Real Womanhood," Godey's considered mothers as crucial in preserving the memory of the American Revolution and in securing its legacy by raising the next generation of citizens.